-Grab a tool kit for your iPod Classic 160 GB model and fix a broken iPod!
+Replacement parts for your iPod Classic 160 GB model to fix your broken iPod!

 iFixit has you covered with parts, tools, and free repair guides.
 Repair with confidence!
 All of our replacement parts are tested to rigorous standards and backed by our industry-leading warranty.

 Replace a battery compatible with 80, 120, and 160 GB thin iPod Classics.
 Part #616-0229.
 580 mAh.

 iPod Classic (Thick) Replacement Battery

 Replace a battery compatible with a 160 GB Thick iPod Classic.
 Part #616-0232.
 850 mAh.

 iPod Video or Classic (Thin Case) Hard Drive Cable

 Replace a broken or damaged AC adapter for your iPad with this part.

 Replace a broken or damaged click wheel for your iPod Classic with this part.
 This product does not include the button and can be identified by 821-0545-A printed on cabl...

 iPod Classic Click Wheel Plastics (Silver)